Do you know what the #1 race predictor of marathon success is?

 However the sweet spot seems to be about two to three 20 mile runs throughout the course of your training with your last 20 miler scheduled about 2 weeks before actual race day.

 Now some runners can get by running long runs of only 15 miles or so.
 But they do so miserably.
-You have to train yourself to store carbohydrates (we talk all about this the EAT LIKE A MARATHONER course and include carbo-loading plans) and run long distances in order to successfully complete the marathon.
+You have to train yourself to store carbohydrates (we talk all about this the EAT LIKE A MARATHONER course and include carbo-loading plans and your 9 Step Nutritional Marathon Race Strategy) and run long distances in order to successfully complete the marathon.
 If you only train your body to run at the most 15 miles then you are gambling that your body will even allow you to go another 11 miles.
 That's a big risk!

 This is going to largely be dependent on what kind of a runner you are.
 Some runners need a couple of 20+ milers before they toe the starting line in order to simply feel confident in their ability to actually finish the marathon.
 Remember, marathon running is a huge mental game!